Skip to content

 An honest review of Thermea Whitby, the massive Nordic spa near Toronto

-This Thermea Whitby Spa Village review is part of the series 100 Baths, my search for the world’s best spas and public bathing rituals.
-My friend and I visited as guests of Thermea, but the opinions are my own and they did not approve this piece.
+Note: This Thermea Whitby Spa Village review is part of the series 100 Baths, my search for the world’s best spas and public bathing rituals.
+On my first visit, my friend and I were guests of Thermea – when these photos were taken, before the general public hours.
+I have returned on my own.
+Opinions are my own and they did not approve this piece.

 Just want the facts?
 Jump to Thermea Whitby price list, hours, etc.